EduardoZepeda/eduardo-zepeda-personal/README.md

 # Eduardo Zepeda's personal website

-My personal website written using nextjs.
+My personal website written using nextjs, and it uses markdown for posts.

 See it working on my personal website [eduardozepeda.dev](https://eduardozepeda.dev/)